4ciemg/iemg-consoomer-guide/Welcome.md

 !!!

 !!!question Old Rentry Guide?
-The guide is now being hosted and run by the IEMGazette editor with approval from the old guide's creator.
 The [old guide](https://rentry.org/consoomer_guide) has been "archived" without update since October 22nd 2025.
+The guide is now being hosted and run by the IEMGazette editor with approval from the previous owner.
 Thank you anon for the 3 years of contribution!
 !!!